 Here are some strategies that can be used to help reduce anxiety and improve sleep on vacation

 Do a guided meditation to help sleep on vacation.
 You can use guided meditations from an app such as Headspace or Calm.
 Meditating is a way to not only improve sleep and reduce anxiety but also improves focus and overall happiness.

 Bring a scent that relaxes you such as a small bottle of lavender spray to use on your pillows.
 Sometimes, the familiar can help you relax and improve your sleep on vacation.

 Try to get a lot of exercise the first day that you are traveling.
 Go to the farthest smoothie stop at the airport.
 Take a swim in the hotel pool before heading to bed.
 Exercise will not only let you “work out” some anxiety but will wear off your nervous energy and improve your sleep on vacation.

 Take a bath or shower before bed.
 The warm water raises the body temperature and as the body returns to normal, it is easier to fall asleep.

 Try to get fresh air.
 Take a walk around the hotel or walk to a local coffee shop.

 Change your thoughts

 Think about the great things you will do on vacation.
-Change your thoughts from the negative such as, “I miss home,” or “This trip will be a disaster,” to neutral or positive such as “I have travelled before and it was ok,” or “I am going to have an great adventure and then go home.”
+Change your thoughts from the negative such as, “I miss home,” or “This trip will be a disaster,” to neutral or positive such as “I have traveled before and it was ok,” or “I am going to have an great adventure and then go home.”

 Face it! – Confront your anxiety